 So, what is it that has me incensed?
-Many things but the first is the senior marketing manager's remarks about cakes being vital for a baker's profits, and raising the bottom line; at the cost of the nation's health.
+Many things but the first is the senior marketing manager's remarks about cakes being vital for a baker's profits, and raising the bottom line; at the cost of the nation's wellbeing.

 The second is that it contains high fructose corn syrup, and thirdly the long list of chemicals to stabilise, emulsify and flavour the product.

 Worst of all is the double speak about hydrogenated foods; there is oodles of research about the toxic nature of this substance.

 Then we can add the comment that they are doing what is right for the environment.
 Cleverly there is no mention of what the destruction of forests to plant palm trees for their oil is doing to the orangutan's habitat.

 Bettercreme sucks for many reasons but topping the list is the lies and deception on the website.
 Let's start there.